neu-yuyang/git_learn/readme.txt

 Fix issue-102.
 Create a new branch dev.
 Create a new branch feature main and quick and simple.
-Dev change and not add yet...
+Dev change and not add yet... done dev2 change add and not commit yet...